Bfgeshka/awesome-c/README.md

 * [XadillaX/byakuren](https://github.com/XadillaX/byakuren) - 🎭 A theme color extracting library implemented by C.
 * [ansilove/AnsiLove-C](https://github.com/ansilove/AnsiLove-C) - ANSi / ASCII art to PNG converter in C
 * [ansilove/ansilove](https://github.com/ansilove/ansilove) - ANSi / ASCII art to PNG converter in C
+* [bluesmoon/pngtocss](https://github.com/bluesmoon/pngtocss) - Read in a gradient from a png file and spit out CSS for it

 ## Integrated Debugging ##
 * [whereami][390] - One-file library for locating the current executable on the